Step 4: Full View

 Should Engineer A conclude that the BER allegation-adjudication framework compels disclosure of his autism diagnosis, permits continued non-disclosure, or is simply inapplicable to an ADA-protected medical condition with no adjudicative process?

-Classify Autism As Protected, No Disclosure Needed Board's choice Treat autism non-disclosure as categorically outside the BER 03-6 disclosure obligation by applying a three-tier hierarchy, adjudicated sanction, pending allegation, protected personal condition, concluding that the framework is inapplicable and no disclosure is required.
+O1 Treat autism non-disclosure as categorically outside the BER 03-6 disclosure obligation by applying a three-tier hierarchy, adjudicated sanction, pending allegation, protected personal condition, concluding that the framework is inapplicable and no disclosure is required.
+Board's choice

 The Non-Engineering Professional License Revocation Character Disclosure Obligation, drawn from BER 03-6, could be read expansively to require disclosure of any condition bearing on professional character, potentially encompassing long-term non-disclosure of a personal condition across multiple employers.
 Against this, the Allegation Non-Equivalence to Adjudication Disclosure Calibration Obligation and the ADA-Protected Condition Non-Disclosure Permissibility Principle establish that only adjudicated professional sanctions, not personal medical characteristics, trigger affirmative disclosure duties under the Code.
 The three-tier structure emerging from the cases (adjudicated sanction > pending allegation > protected personal condition) places Engineer A's autism in the most permissible category, further removed from any disclosure obligation than even the BER 97-11 scenario.